-One of the central things we do in our consumer marketing work is to measure the strength of positive or negative associations people have with elemental propositions (statements about the world that bring together no more than 3 very basic/ground level ideas).
+One of the central things we do in our consumer marketing work is to measure the strength of positive and negative associations people have with elemental propositions, that is, statements about the world that bring together basic or ground-level ideas.

 We take these measurements over millions of people and hundreds of decision-making processes.
-When we do this, we never need measures that span from negative to positive – everyone (to differing extents) tends to see a proposition as either a spectrum of positives; or instead as a range of negatives.
+When we do this, we never need measures that span from negative to positive as we tend to see a proposition as either a spectrum of positives, or instead as a range of negatives.
 Put another way, we’ve never seen anyone disagree with anyone else about anything fundamental.

-But how can that statement be true in a post-Brexit, post-Trump fractured society?
+But how can that statement be true in a fractured, post-Brexit, post-Trump, society?
 A world where people find it hard to talk to each other about their differences of opinion because they are so fundamental.
-Surely these very problems highlight where we do fundamentally disagree, and that in such a fundamental disagreement we lack the empathy to be able to collaborate across those divides?
+Surely these problems highlight where we fundamentally disagree, and that in such fundamental disagreements we lack the empathy to be able to collaborate across divides.

 Our real differences are subtler than you think

-In contrast, we would suggest that a Bernie Sanders supporter and a Donald Trump supporter likely agree on almost everything fundamental.
-How could this possibly be true?
-Perhaps the best place to highlight this is to look at social security/welfare issues in society.
-Here are some questions both Trump and Sanders supporters typically answer in the same way.
+We would suggest that a Bernie Sanders supporter and a Donald Trump supporter likely agree on almost everything fundamental.
+How could this be true?
+Perhaps the best place to highlight this is to look at social security and welfare issues in society.
+Here are some questions both Trump and Sanders supporters typically answer in the same way:

-The difference between right and left, between say, Trump and Sanders supporters is the relative size they place on these problems.
+The difference between right and left, between say, Trump and Sanders supporters, is the relative size they place on these problems.
 They agree fundamentally that both situations exist and on whether these are positive or negative things.
-In fact, interestingly for most of them, they agree that both problems are very important and the difference is only slight.
+Interestingly, for most of them, they agree that both problems are very important and the difference is only slight.

-How is it that two groups of people with fundamentally aligned view and only subtly different evaluations of the world are so diametrically opposed they are left unable to talk to each other about their positions?
+How is it that two groups of people with fundamentally aligned views and such subtly different evaluations of the world can be so diametrically opposed that they are left unable to talk to each other about their positions?

-One answer is that this is called tribal behaviour.
-Although only marginally different in terms of values, the two groups see themselves in different tribes, and a primitive sense of belonging and threat drives them apart.
-It is certainly true that different geographical areas of the States have either more Trump supporters or more for Sanders.
-This left/right divide has always been true.
+One answer is that this is tribal behaviour.
+Although only marginally different in terms of values, the two groups see themselves in different tribes, and their primitive sense of belonging and threat drives them apart.
+It is certainly true that different geographical areas of the US have more Trump supporters or more Sanders supporters.
+This left/right divide has long been true.

 What is interesting now however, is that this divide seems to have taken root within families.
 There are many families now who can’t discuss politics with each other because these divides are so volatile.
-This flies in the face of the driving force being simply social or geographical or economic.
+This flies in the face of simple social, geographical, or economic forces.